AlexxNica/stacki-ubuntu/README.md

 - parallel formatting
 - using the tracker
 - putting in https!
-- more partitioning, drop in an expert partition,
+- more partitioning, drop in an expert partition
+- make nukedisks and controllers work
-- don’t overwrite data disks
+- don’t overwrite data disks (lazyformat)
 - convert database partition setting to ubuntu partition
 - move partitioning to kickstart.
 - what’s the kickstart preseed interplay